ChatGPT vs Averi AI for Content Marketing: Tips, Tricks, and Traps to Avoid

 Month 1: Data-informed decisions.
 You know what's working and can create more of it.

 Month 3: Strategic coherence.
 Your content library builds toward business goals instead of being random articles.
+Content clusters emerge naturally.

 Month 6: Compound learning.
 The system is noticeably better at understanding what works for your specific audience.
+Your Library is a genuine competitive moat.

 What Requires Adjustment